-Here are the best sleeper sofas to keep your guests comfortable all night long.
+Here are the best sleeper sofas.

 Best Splurge: Pottery Barn Buchanan Square Arm Upholstered Deluxe Sleeper Sofa